amirmazmi/config/python/basic_python.md

 <br>

 ### 3.2 Working directory
 Similarly, Python operates on the same principle that it can only "see" the current directory.
-This will be the directory where python was invoked from the terminal.
+This will be the directory where python was invoked from the terminal or where jupyter notebook was launched.

 e.g.
 > `C:/User/user/Desktop/scripts> python`

 Therefore the working directory will be `C:/User/user/Desktop/scripts`.
 This can be confirmed by running the following commands in the python terminal.
 ```
 import os
 os.getcwd()     # get current working directory
 ```